Obsessive-Compulsive Disorder (OCD)

 Cognitive therapy focuses on the catastrophic thoughts and exaggerated sense of responsibility you feel.
 A big part of cognitive therapy for OCD is teaching you healthy and effective ways of responding to obsessive thoughts, without resorting to compulsive behavior.

 Other OCD treatments

 In addition to cognitive-behavioral therapy, the following treatments are also used for OCD:

-- Medication – Antidepressants are sometimes used in conjunction with therapy for the treatment of obsessive-compulsive disorder.
-However, medication alone is rarely effective in relieving the symptoms of OCD.
+Medication.
+Antidepressants are sometimes used in conjunction with therapy for the treatment of obsessive-compulsive disorder.
+However, medication alone is rarely effective in relieving the symptoms.

-- Family Therapy – Because OCD often causes problems in family life and social adjustment, family therapy is often advised.
-Family therapy promotes understanding of the disorder and can help reduce family conflicts.
-It can also motivate family members and teach them how to help their loved one.
+Family Therapy.
+Since OCD often causes problems in family life and social adjustment, family therapy can help promote understanding of the disorder and reduce family conflicts.
+It can also motivate family members and teach them how to help their loved one with OCD.

-- Group Therapy – Group therapy is another helpful obsessive-compulsive disorder treatment.
+Group Therapy.
 Through interaction with fellow OCD sufferers, group therapy provides support and encouragement and decreases feelings of isolation.

-The way you react to your loved one’s OCD symptoms has a big impact.
+The way you react to your loved one’s OCD symptoms can have a big impact on their outlook and recovery.
 Negative comments or criticism can make OCD worse, while a calm, supportive environment can help improve the outcome of treatment.
-Try to be as kind and patient as possible.

 Avoid making personal criticisms.
 Remember, your loved one’s OCD behaviors are symptoms, not character flaws.

 Don’t scold someone with OCD or tell them to stop performing rituals.
 They can’t comply, and the pressure to stop will only make the behaviors worse.